Sun–Liu territorial dispute: Sun Quan "lending" Jing Province to Liu Bei

 In 210, Liu Bei travelled to Jing (京; present-day Zhenjiang, Jiangsu) to meet Sun Quan and request to govern Nan Commandery.
 During this time, Zhou Yu secretly wrote to Sun Quan, urging his lord to lure Liu Bei to Wu Commandery (around present-day Suzhou, Jiangsu), distract him with luxuries and women, and keep him separated from his generals Guan Yu and Zhang Fei.
 Sun Quan, however, rejected Zhou Yu's idea because he considered Cao Cao to be a much greater threat to him than Liu Bei, so it would be better for him to maintain his alliance with Liu Bei.

 Lu Su, another of Sun Quan's generals, advised his lord to "lend" Nan Commandery to Liu Bei so as to strengthen the Sun–Liu alliance against Cao Cao.
 He pointed out that since they had just recently occupied Nan Commandery, they would not be able to defend it well if Cao Cao's forces attacked, so it would be better to "lend" it to Liu Bei and let him serve as a buffer against Cao Cao.
 Sun Quan agreed with Lu Su and "lent" Nan Commandery to Liu Bei.
+Sun Quan then decided to have his younger sister, Lady Sun, marry Liu Bei in an effort to further strengthen the Sun-Liu alliance.

 Zhou Yu died later that year in Baqiu (巴丘; present-day Yueyang, Hunan) while preparing for a campaign to conquer Yi Province (covering present-day Sichuan and Chongqing), also known as Shu (蜀), from its governor Liu Zhang.
 Before his death, he wrote to Sun Quan to recommend Lu Su to succeed him as the commander of Sun Quan's forces in Jing Province.
 Sun Quan approved and put Lu Su in charge of the troops and territories which used to be led and governed by Zhou Yu.

 Between 212 and 214, Liu Bei embarked on a campaign to seize control of Yi Province from Liu Zhang.
 He left his general Guan Yu behind to guard his territories in Jing Province during his absence.

 The conflict

 At the time, tensions were rising at the Sun–Liu border in Jing Province as both sides became more suspicious and wary of each other.
 Around July 215, Sun Quan asked Liu Bei to "return" three commanderies in southern Jing Province – Changsha, Lingling (零陵; around present-day Yongzhou, Hunan) and Guiyang (桂陽; around present-day Chenzhou, Hunan) – since the latter already had a new base in Yi Province.
-When Liu Bei refused, Sun Quan decided to seize the three commanderies by force.
+However, Liu Bei refused because he believed that the three commanderies were crucial in his efforts to unify China.
+Sun Quan decided to seize the three commanderies by force.
 He stationed himself at Lukou (陸口; at Lushui Lake near present-day Chibi, Hubei) while ordering Lü Meng, Ling Tong and Lü Dai to lead troops to attack the three commanderies, and Lu Su to lead 10,000 troops to Yiyang to block Guan Yu.